John Trumbull's Declaration of Independence painting showcasing 42 of the 56 signers.

 Medals of Independence

-One of the most iconic images in the American memory is John Trumbull’s Declaration of Independence.
-The painting was commissioned by Congress in 1817 and today resides in the U.S. Capitol Rotunda, along with other large-scale works depicting American historical events.
+One of the most iconic images in American memory is John Trumbull’s Declaration of Independence.
+Congress commissioned the painting in 1817, and today, it resides in the U.S. Capitol Rotunda, along with other large-scale works depicting American historical events.

 A $100 dollar bill with John Trumbull's Declaration of Independence painting on the back.